cattymod/docs/docs/website/unshared-projects.md

 # Unshared projects are no longer visible

-Unshared projects can no longer be opened on CattyMod, forkphorus, and other third-party sites due to changes to the Scratch API.
+Unshared projects can no longer be opened on CattyMod and other third-party sites due to changes to the Scratch API.

 This page answers most of the questions people have and lists some workarounds.
 Please read it in full before discussing these changes with other people to avoid misinformation.